joelclermont/kendo-docs/api/framework/datasource.md

 ### requestStart

-Fires when data request is to be made
+Fires when data request is to be made.

 #### Example